Frank C. Adderley

 Finance & HR Manager at The Patricia & Phillip Frost Art Museum

 Marina Garcia is currently the Budget Manager for the University Libraries at Florida International University; she also serves as back-up HR Liaison for the University Libraries.
 She has extensive office management, project management, budget management, and accounting experience.
 Mrs. Garcia received her Undergraduate Bachelor’s degree in Accounting from Florida Atlantic University and she also holds a Certificate in Human Resources from Florida International University.
 She is part of the FIU University Libraries Staff Development Committee aimed at developing employee team work and communications skills.
 She has been married to her husband for five years and together they have a baby girl.

-Firefighter/Paramedic, City of Coral Gables Fire Dept and Pastor, Judah Christian Center
+Lieutenant at Coral Gables Fire Rescue and Pastor, Judah Christian Center